-The Company's Federal income tax return is consolidated with Gainsco, which includes the Company, Gainsco, Inc., MGAA, Gainsco Service Corp. ("GSC"), National Specialty Lines, Inc. ("NSL"), GAINSCO/Bob Stallings Racing, Inc., GAINSCO Automotive Holdings Corp., Inc., Stallings Auto Group, Inc., Bob Stallings Hyundai, Inc., BSAG, Inc., Bob Stallings Car Rental, Inc., (formerly BSAG Real Estate Holdings, Inc.), First Win Automotive, Inc., (formerly Bob Stallings Nissan of Baytown, Inc.), Red Dragon Properties I, Inc., and GAINSCO Auto Insurance Agency, Inc. The method of allocation among companies is subject to a written agreement, whereby allocation is made primarily on a separate return basis with current credit for any net operating losses ("NOL") or other items utilized in the consolidated tax return.
+The Company's Federal income tax return is consolidated with Gainsco, which includes the Company, Gainsco, MGAA, Gainsco Service Corp. ("GSC"), National Specialty Lines, Inc. ("NSL"), GAINSCO/Bob Stallings Racing, Inc., GAINSCO Automotive Holdings Corp., Stallings Auto Group, Inc., Bob Stallings Hyundai, Inc., BSAG, Inc., Bob Stallings Car Rental, Inc., (formerly BSAG Real Estate Holdings, Inc.), First Win Automotive, Inc., Red Dragon Properties I, Inc., and GAINSCO Auto Insurance Agency, Inc. The method of allocation among companies is subject to a written agreement, whereby allocation is made primarily on a separate return basis with current credit for any net operating losses ("NOL") or other items utilized in the consolidated tax return.
 Gainsco has a policy whereby each subsidiary will pay to or recover from Gainsco the amount of Federal income taxes it would have incurred (or been entitled to recover) as if that entity were filing its own Federal income tax return.
-Intercompany tax recoverable or payable balances are settled as soon as is practicable after Gainsco, Inc. recovers from or pays taxes to the IRS.
+Intercompany tax recoverable or payable balances are settled as soon as is practicable after Gainsco recovers from or pays taxes to the IRS.